nabto/cordova-plugin-nabto/README.md

 Nabto provides a full communication infrastructure to allow direct, encrypted communication between clients and IoT devices - the Nabto communication platform.
 The platform supports direct peer-to-peer connectivity through NAT traversal with fallback through central relay.

 The Cordova plugin allows hybrid client apps to use Nabto RPC to invoke uNabto devices, i.e. to retrieve data or control the device.
+And use Nabto Tunnelling to establish TCP tunnels to devices for reliable two-way communication.

-For an example of such a hybrid app, see [Ionic Starter for Nabto / AppMyProduct](https://github.com/nabto/ionic-starter-nabto).
+See the [AppMyProduct Heat Control](https://github.com/nabto/ionic-starter-nabto) starter app for a full example of using Nabto RPC and [AppMyProduct Video](https://github.com/nabto/ionic-starter-nabto-video) for a full example of using Nabto Tunnelling.
+For further details about the tunnel example, also see [our blog](https://blog.nabto.com/2017/09/11/raspberry-pi-webcam-with-secure-remote-access).

 ## Installation